Authentication Methods

 This page is part of the Authentication documentation.

-The kit supports three authentication methods: email/password (enabled by default), magic links (disabled by default), and OAuth social providers (Google enabled by default).
+The kit supports three authentication methods: email/password (enabled by default), magic links (disabled by default), and OAuth social providers.
 Toggle each method with environment variables.
+OAuth buttons only appear for providers listed in NEXT_PUBLIC_AUTH_OAUTH_PROVIDERS and configured server-side.
 Password requirements (length, special characters, numbers, uppercase) are also configurable via environment variables, and the sign-in forms adapt automatically.

 Authentication methods are the ways users prove their identity - credentials (email/password), passwordless (magic link), or delegated (OAuth via Google, GitHub, etc.).